10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 9. Little River Trail

-Follow an old logging road along a beautiful mountain stream.
-Walk as far as you like.
+An old logging road along a mountain stream.
+There's no fixed turnaround.
+Walk as far as you want and come back.

 - Difficulty: Easy